bitbeans/StreamCryptor/README.md

 - `UnencryptedFileLength` - The file length of the unencrypted file.

 ### EncryptedFileChunk
-- `ChunkNumber` - Chunk number, starting at 0.
-- `ChunkNonce` - Combined chunk nonce (16 byte BaseNonce from the header || 8 byte ChunkNumber)
 - `ChunkLength` - The length of the chunk in bytes.
 - `ChunkIsLast` - Marks the chunk as last in the file (there only can be one last chunk per file).
 - `ChunkChecksum` - The checksum to validate the chunk and prevent file manipulation.
 - `Chunk` - The encrypted chunk content.

 ### EncryptedFileFooter
-- `ChunkCount` - The encrypted number of chunks in the file.
-- `OverallChunkLength` - The encrypted overall length of all chunks in bytes.
-- `FooterNonceLength` - The 24 byte nonce to encrypt and decrypt the ChunkCount.
-- `FooterNonceCount` - The 24 byte nonce to encrypt and decrypt the OverallChunkLength.
 - `FooterChecksum` - The footer checksum to validate the footer and prevent file manipulation.

 ## Usage